schen24wm/chgden/README.md

 ## Plotting cell information

 The origin for the Si lattice is the center of two nearest neighbor Si atoms, as in the paper.
-In the primitive FCC cell, 2 Si atoms are located at (-1/8,-1/8,-1/8) and (+1/8,+1/8,+1/8) (in lattice constant).
+In the primitive FCC cell, 2 Si atoms are located at (-1/8,-1/8,-1/8) and (+1/8,+1/8,+1/8) (in cubic-cell lattice constant).
 This periodic FCC cell is expanded to the cubic plotting cell.

 The origin for the NaCl lattice is a Na atom.
 The origin for the Cu lattice is a Cu atom.